idaholab/TMAP8/doc/content/publications.md

 # List of Publications using TMAP8

-Below is a known list of publications using TMAP8, and might be incomplete.
+Below is a known list of publications supporting TMAP8 development, and might be incomplete.
 If your work should be included on this list, please make a post in the [TMAP8 Discussion Forum](https://github.com/idaholab/TMAP8/discussions).